 top of page

-How to Issue Certificate of Origin (CoO), FTA, PTA by Filing Online Application
+How to Issue Certificate of Origin (CoO), FTA & PTA by Filing Online Application

 Are you facing the problem of registering and logging on to the Common Digital Platform for issuance of Certificate of Origin including FTA/PTA?
 I am trying to solve this problem through this article.